10 top ESG reporting frameworks explained and compared

 Here's an overview of 10 ESG reporting frameworks and standards that companies can use to file reports on their practices and ESG-related risks and opportunities.

 The primary goal of the reporting frameworks is to give internal and external stakeholders -- investors, employees, customers, government officials and more -- a comprehensive view of the state of ESG initiatives.
-For companies, that creates transparency on ESG performance and accountability for efforts to operate in more sustainable and responsible ways.
+For companies, using the frameworks creates transparency on their ESG performance.
+In addition, it promotes accountability among business executives, ESG managers, CIOs and other leaders for organizational efforts to operate in more sustainable and responsible ways.

 What is an ESG reporting framework?